cloudfoundry-attic/gordon/README.md

 # Gordon

 A simple Warden client.
-Handles automatic reconnection, and implicitly creates new connections for blocking calls like `Run`, `Link`, and `Stream`.
+Automatically handles reconnecting and dynamically opening new connections to support concurrent requests.

 ## Installation